matt-noonan/justified-containers/README.md

 key is going to be present in a map.
 In this case, the `Maybe v` feels like a burden:
 I already *know* that this key is in the map, why should I have to handle the `Nothing` case?

-In this situation, it is tempting to reach for the partial function `Data.Maybe.fromJust`, or a pattern match like `Nothing -> error "The impossible happened!"`.
+In this situation, it is tempting to reach for the partial function `fromJust`, or a pattern match like `Nothing -> error "The impossible happened!"`.
 But as parts of the program are changed over time, you may find the impossible has become possible after all (or perhaps youll see the dreaded and unhelpful `*** Exception: Maybe.fromJust: Nothing`)

 It is tempting to reach for partial functions or "impossible" runtime errors here, because the programmer has proven that the key is a member of the map in some other way.
-They know that `Data.Map.lookup` should return a `Just v` --- but the *compiler* doesnt know this!
+They know that lookup` should return a `Just v` --- but the *compiler* doesnt know this!

 The idea behind `Data.Map.Justified` is to encode the programmers knowledge that a key is present *within the type system*, where it can be checked at compile-time.
-Once a key is known to be present, `Data.Map.Justified.lookup` will never fail.
+Once a key is known to be present, `Data.Map.Justified`'s `lookup` will never fail.
 Your justification removes the `Just`!

 # How it works